 This refers to paternity and maternity leave mandated by the law or is company-sponsored for employees who have or adopt a baby.
 Mention benefits regarding parental allowances, such as leaving early to attend school meetings.

 Outline the steps of your progressive discipline process and how you expect the managers to handle it.

 If an employee resigns, they should know what their notice period is and what the resignation process includes.

 Specify applicable laws and your own internal process when terminating employees.
 List the conditions of providing severance pay and how you will compensate any remaining vacation and sick leave.

 State how, or if, you will give references to employees who resigned or were terminated.

 Wrap up the employee handbook with a signature page so that you can confirm the new hire received the handbook, and it acts as an incentive for each employee to read through it all before signing.
 Additionally, if you find yourself dealing with a wrongful termination lawsuit, it can help with your defense.

-In 2020, there is little need to have a physical employee handbook.
+In 2021, there is little need to have a physical employee handbook.
 Many companies have already turned to a digital solution, such as Connecteam.
-Connecteam provides the ability to onboard employees straight from the app – so that your employees always have the most updated version, it’s accessible at anytime and it’s super easy to use and navigate.
+Connecteam provides the ability to onboard employees straight from the app – so that your employees always have the most updated version, it’s accessible at any time and it’s super easy to use and navigate.
 With Connecteam, you can always be sure that your employees have the tools they need to work productively and efficiently.